 No matter which app they choose, brands need to be cautious when it comes to KOL marketing on short video platforms.
 I don’t want to debate about semantics, however, it’s not clear that we should call the content creators on these platforms “KOLs”.

-This is absolutely no judgment about their artistic abilities.
-Rather, it seems many Douyin users should be labeled as content creators and entertainers, not KOLs.
+This is absolutely no judgement about their artistic abilities.
+Rather, it seems many Douyin users should be labelled as content creators and entertainers, not KOLs.
 KOLs are people who are seen as thought leaders.
 They have a dedicated community of followers who trust their opinion and seek their advice.